Alternative to JAWS

 | JAWS (Home Annual) | ≈ $90/year | Demo mode only | End of annual term |

-| Darvy | From $55/month (Personal) to $90/month (Professional) — first 3 days free, then billed monthly | 3 full days, every feature | Yes, two clicks from the account page |
+| Darvy | $98/month for two computers — every feature during a card-free 72-hour trial | 3 full days, every feature | Yes, two clicks from the account page |

 JAWS pricing from the Freedom Scientific site; current as of 2026.
 Darvy pricing is fixed and includes all updates.